 S-158 and the S-158:1xx publications are published separately by the IHO.
 Each publication has its own maintenance and update regime.

-S-158:1xx publications must be versioned so that the first two numbers agree with the parent S-158 publication on which they are based.
-For example, any S-158:1xx Edition 2.1.x publication will be based on S-158 Edition 2.1.y.
-[Need to discuss at S-100 WG]
+Specification title and cover page

+The title of each S-158:1xx publication must be of the form: “S-158:1xx (Name of Product as in PS title) Validation Checks”.
+It is not necessary that “(Name of Product)” replicate the entire title of the Product Specification – the name of the product suffices.